01 a

 Theme Magic

-Theme Magic is a Figma plugin for translating designs between light and dark modes.
-With Theme Magic, designers can select one or more Frames in Figma, and then run the plugin with zero input required to automatically generate a copy of that frame in the oppose theme.
-Theme Magic is able to detect the theme of the original composition by looking at the color tokens within the composition.
+Theme Magic is a Figma plugin that enables designers to seamlessly translate designs between light and dark modes.
+By selecting one or more frames in Figma, designers can run the plugin with no additional input required, automatically generating a copy of the frame in the opposite theme.
+Theme Magic detects the theme of the original composition by analyzing the color tokens within the design.

 View on GitHub